Cowley County, Kansas

 The fifth county west of Missouri, it was created in March 1867.
 Reserved for the Osage Indians, it was initially named Hunter County for Robert Mercer Hunter, a Virginia Representative and Senator to Congress and Speaker of the House.
 In 1870, the county was renamed in honor of Lieutenant Mathew Cowley of Company I, Ninth Kansas, who was killed at Little Rock, Arkansas, during the Civil War in 1864.

-The county is bounded on the north by Butler County, east by Elk and Chautauqua, south by the State of Oklahoma, and west by Sumner County.
+The county is bounded on the north by Butler County, on the east by Elk and Chautauqua, on the south by the State of Oklahoma, and the west by Sumner County.

 Stockranch in Cowley County, Kansas, 1887.